duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 Fig-1: Boxplot

-From Fig-1, it seems that there are some outlier values for the `YieldperHectKg` predictor.
+From Fig-1, it seems that there are some outlier's for the `YieldperHectKg` predictor.
 We will come to it later, for now, we continue exploring the data.

 Now, we use the line plots to determine relationships between continuous predictors.